jeetsons/ethlisbon-hack25/docs/readme.md

 ## 1. Overview & User Journey

 **Goal:**
-Allow a user to create a Safe wallet, deposit ETH, and—using a smart contract—automate:
+Allow a user to create a Gnosis Pay wallet (Gnosis Safe), deposit ETH, and—using a smart contract—automate:
 - Supplying ETH as collateral to Aave V3,
 - Borrowing USDC,
 - Creating a full-range USDC/ETH liquidity position on Uniswap V4,